 Regardless of whether you have arthritis, aerobic exercise is good for your heart.
 It improves general health and raises energy levels.

 Aerobic exercise also helps with weight management, which, in turn, helps ease pressure on joints and reduces inflammation.

 There are lots of fun ways to get aerobic exercise, such as:

 - using an elliptical machine

 - tai chi

-- using the rowing machine
+- using a rowing machine

 If you haven’t been active recently, start slowly.
-Gradually increase your speed and workout time until you’re doing it for about 20 to 30 minutes, three times a week.
+Gradually increase your speed and workout time until you’re exercising for about 20 to 30 minutes, 3 times a week.

 Swimming exercises some of your joints and provides aerobic activity.
-Water provides support for your hardworking joints, and it’s easier to do leg and arm exercises in the pool.
-Also, a heated pool can relieve joint pain and muscle stiffness.
+Water supports your hardworking joints while providing resistance to work against.
+Also, a heated pool can help relieve joint pain and muscle stiffness.

 - Arm circles.
 Make circles with your arms under water.